-The Company continued to engage with stockholders in 2016 and early 2017 concerning, among other things, proxy access and voting standards.
-In addition, since our 2016 annual meeting, our executive officers and certain independent members of our Board have considered the input received from stockholders (in face-to-face discussions, conference calls, and/or written communication) representing well over 50% of the shares outstanding and entitled to vote at the Annual Meeting.
+The Company continued to engage with stockholders in 2015 and early 2016 concerning, among other things, the issuance of the Company's Sustainability Report.
+In addition, since our 2015 annual meeting, our executive officers and certain independent members of our Board of Directors have considered the input received from stockholders (in face-to-face discussions, conference calls and/or written communication) representing approximately 25.6% of the shares outstanding and entitled to vote at the 2016 Annual Meeting of Stockholders.